 Services for data management

 Data services provided by NGIs are at the moment associated with the HTC or Cloud computing.
-NGI_France allows access to iRODS service for the users of the long tail of sciece. iRODS is accessible through the NGI_France national catch-all VO, and allows users to manage their data in a virtualised storage, and to manage datasets, apply access control and implement rules for replication and high availability of the data. iRODS provides native GUI.
+NGI France allows access to iRODS service for the users of the long tail of science. iRODS is accessible through the NGI France national catch-all VO, and allows users to manage their data in a virtualised storage, and to manage datasets, apply access control and implement rules for replication and high availability of the data. iRODS provides native GUI.

 Computing services